viniciusantos/Chat/README.md

 This project is split in two applications:

-A "Server", is a rest service that manage the route messages and handshake connection.
+A "Server" application, that is a rest service that manages the route messages and handshake connection.

-And a simple html client, that connect to this server to send and receive messages.
+A "Client", that is a simple html/javascript file that connects to the server to send and receive messages.

 Follow the instructions bellow to run the application.